tspindler-cms/tetet-vwv/README.txt

     - Wheels don't touch the ship deck
 Fletcher Class Destroyers with FRAM II upgrade
     - Bridge and mast are WWII style
+USS Laffey and Sumner class destroyers
+    - 20mm Oerlikons have no firing sound
+RA-5C Vigilante
+    - The plane is too large for regular parking spots, best to use as single plane on the runway A-1 Skyraider
+    - The new bridle disappears during launch
+MiG-21MF "Fishbed-C"
+    - Textures are work in progress